dakotamm/research_blog/_posts/2023-02-14-LO-cast-hyp-vol.md

 ---

+## KC Meeting Planning

+Here are some outlines for the KC slides and document that we'll present next Friday, 2/24/2023.

+*Guiding Science Question (maintained from last document):* What are the long- (several decade) and short-term (within the last decade) trends in dissolved oxygen and affecting factors in Puget Sound and the Salish Sea?

+*Progress Since Last Meeting:*
+During Autumn 2022, I began by using data from a single source to understand how hypoxic volume has changed over time in the Salish Sea.
+As I delved into this task, I came to require a framework with which to understand spatial data.
+I created a "testing environment": I was able to conduct "model" CTD/bottle casts using the LiveOcean framework.
+I used locations from DFO CTD/bottle casts and constrained a test domain to create volume estimation methodology.
+Given the high resolution inherent within LiveOcean's structured grid, I have used volumes defined by the LO grid domain.

+At this point, I have successfully used "model" CTD/bottle casts and have create schemes that estimate hypoxic volume given cast information.
+Comparing to LO grid data (i.e., using the whole LO domain versus just information given in a "model" cast), I find good agreement between the model cast method.
+A wide range of conditions can be applied to estimate errors introduced by this method, given specific spatial and temporal distribution of observational casts.

+Since using a LiveOcean testing environment proved the most efficient way to create with volume estimation schemes, the next step is to apply this methodology to a single data source - DFO data.
+After understanding trends in hypoxic volume within this dataset, I will extend analysis to other data sources and extend this throughout the quarter.

+Note: This means I'll update my Winter Quarter 2023 plan (below) to include starting with DFO dataset now that estimation scheme works...

+Note Note: KC fieldwork...

+FOR REFERENCE (last quarter's plan):

+Autumn 2022
+Question/Objective: Using data from a single source, how has hypoxic volume changed over time in the Salish Sea?
+• Selected data source: Canadian Department of Fisheries & Oceans (DFO) CTD & bottle casts due to temporal range (since 1930s), spatial coverage of the Strait of Georgia, relative completeness within these ranges, and existing data framework.
+1. Within existing framework, create method to understand volume-based (hypsographic) estimates for state variables (e.g., temperature, dissolved oxygen).
+2. Understand long term trends in hypoxic volume within DFO dataset.

+Winter 2023
+Question/Objective: How do trends in hypoxic volume correlate and vary working with more datasets?
+• Additional data sources:
+o King County Marine Water Quality Monitoring o WA Dept. of Ecology o Collias o USGS (rivers) o NCDC (climatology) o WOAC cruises o NANOOS (ORCA buoys) o Port Susan Stillaguamish mooring/casts
+1. Pull existing datasets into framework.
+2. Apply method derived during Autumn quarter for volume-based estimates of state variables to additional datasets.
+3. As part of this process, build validation routines for LO.

+Spring 2023
+Synthesize and analyze long-term trends in hypoxic volume and related metrics for the Salish Sea and Puget Sound.
+1. Compare findings in datasets for region-specific information and cross-validation between sources.
+2. Begin draft of journal paper: methods, literature review (ongoing).
+3. Continue work on LO validation.
+4. Compile intermodel comparison benchmark datasets.
+5. Potential WOAC cruise (April).
+6. Qualifying exams.

+Summer 2023
+Question/Objective: Continue to synthesize and analyze long-term trends in hypoxic volume and related metrics for the Salish Sea and Puget Sound.
+1. Target journal paper draft completion by end of summer.
+2. Consider conference preparation.

+---

 ## Bookkeeping
 * KC Meeting scheduled for Friday, February 24, 2023
 * EFM Talk scheduled for Thursday, March 2, 2023 (20 minute presentation).
 * Gordon Conference Abstract - draft sent.
   * I may have a conflict with Sunday/Monday of conference dates.
 * Quals: April 17-21, 2023 (yikes)
+* WOAC Cruise: July 10-14, 2023???

 ---